trainline-eu/stations/README.md

 ## Licence

-The file `stations.csv` is distributed under the ODbL licence, see [LICENCE.txt](https://github.com/capitainetrain/stations/blob/master/LICENCE.txt).
+The file `stations.csv` is distributed under the Open Database License (ODbL) licence, see [LICENCE.txt](https://github.com/capitainetrain/stations/blob/master/LICENCE.txt).
 In short, any modification to this data source must be published.

 Data sources include [OpenStreetMap](https://www.openstreetmap.org) and [SNCF OpenData](https://ressources.data.sncf.com/explore/dataset/referentiel-gares-voyageurs/), both released under ODbL or compatible licences; and a lot of blood, sweat, and tears.